-Fracking, otherwise known as hydraulic fracking, is a technique for extracting hard-to-reach oil and gas from shale rock underneath the surface of the earth.
+Fracking, or “hydraulic fracking” to give it its full name, is a technique for extracting hard-to-reach oil and gas from shale rock underneath the surface of the earth.
 It has become increasingly widespread in recent years due to the decline of conventional, easy-to-reach sources of oil and gas.
 Essentially, the process involves drilling down into the earth before directing a high-pressure water mixture at the shale rock, releasing the gas.

-“Fracking” refers to the process by which the rock is broken apart.
-The process can be done vertically, but more usually it is done horizontally.
-This is because drilling horizontally can create new pathways to release the gas.
+“Fracking” refers to the process by which the shale rock is broken apart to reach the sources of oil and/or gas.
+The process can be done vertically, but more usually is done horizontally because drilling horizontally can create new pathways to release the gas.
 Here’s a quick summary of how the fracking process works in most instances.

-Because shale is porous, the rock has lots of tiny pockets that trap natural gas.
-When the water, chemicals, and sand are pumped in, they prop open the cracks in the rock.
+Because shale is porous, the rock contains lots of tiny pockets that trap natural gas.
+When the water, chemicals, and sand are pumped in, they open fissures in the rock.
 This connects the pockets and enables the shale gas to well up to the surface.

 The gas is then processed, and the contaminated wastewater is taken away to be treated.

 Finally, after all the gas at a fracking site has been extracted, a new well is drilled, and the process begins again from scratch.

 Shale gas is a type of natural gas that is primarily methane.
 It can be used to provide energy for a broad range of processes, including cooking and domestic heating.
 Shale gas is found in shale rock, which is formed when layers of mud accumulate and compress over millions of years.